A Colorful and Agriculturally Rich Photo Essay

 Meknes was founded in the 11th century by the Almoravids as a military settlement.
 The city became the capital under Sultan Moulay Ismaïl (1672–1727).
 The sultan designed the city in a Spanish-Moorish style, blending Islamic and European styles.
 Meknes is known for its imperial past, with remnants from that time like the Bab Mansour, a monumental gate with arches and mosaic tiling.
 The gate leads into the former imperial city.
 The Mausoleum of Sultan Moulay Ismail is the main draw here.

 Before visiting the famous Mausoleum, we wandered the souk in the Medina.
 It was an intriguing and eye-opening first look into Moroccans’ daily life and Morocco’s markets.
-The souk was packed with people shopping for their evening meal.
+The souk was full of people shopping for their evening meal.
 Our visit occurred during Ramadan; during that time, believers fast from sunrise to sunset; this includes no water or smoking.
-The fast is broken at sunset when they will feast with their families.
+The fast ends at sunset when they will feast with their families.

 Azilal, Morocco Rural Weekly Market – Atlas Mountains